 HIGH YIELD IMPACT CREDIT FUND: A CRITERION OF DIFFERENTIATION What is impact in a bond fund such as Tikehau Impact Credit (TIC)(1)?
 The intention of the fund is to contribute to the transition to a low-carbon circular economy.
 The cornerstone of this project is the engagement undertaken with certain portfolio issuers to accelerate their journey towards a circular and/or low carbon economy.
 In this sense, we play the role of sparring partner, and of incubator to try to focus and accelerate their actions.
 We therefore look to provide insight into the investor's vision, expectations in terms of nature of ESG information, data granularity and level of ambition.
 We help them position themselves with respect to best practices and those of their competitors.
 Expecting that, in the medium term, integrating an impact fund could be a differentiation criterion and therefore a source of additional funding.
 How does the Tikehau Impact Credit (TIC)(1) fund address this issue?
 The TIC fund's approach is to select companies based on a four-stage selection process.
 This starts with a global exclusion policy practiced by the Group, which excludes, for example, fossil fuel producers expanding their capacity from its spectrum.
 It continues with the scoring of issuer considered for investment using a proprietary model developed by our teams and validated by an external auditor.
 In particular, it takes into account the carbon footprint (Scopes 1, 2 and 3), gender parity, the presence of independent directors on the boards of companies and the evaluation of controversies concerning labour and human rights.
-The third step is to carry out a fundamental analysis integrating both financial and non-financial aspects leading to the reconciliation of a bottom-up and top-down approach in an efficient ESG universe.
+The third step is to carry out a fundamental analysis integrating both financial and non-financial aspects leading to the reconciliation of a bottom-up and top-down

+Amélie Pichon Head of ESG for Capital Markets Strategies, Tikehau Capital approach in an efficient ESG universe.
 Lastly, the process concludes with the implementation of an impact grid and the identification of issuerspecific criteria that will be monitored during the investment period.
 The fund has two types of investments.
 They either take the form of a sustainable product such as green or sustainability-linked bonds, or they involve investing in issuers committed to sustainability.
 Within this category, a distinction should be made between, on the one hand, pledgers, who have an emission reduction target validated or in the process of being validated in at least one of the following two initiatives: Science Based Targets or Glasgow Financial Alliance for Net Zero.
 On the other hand, there are "transition" issuers who operate in several sectors and have the potential, via their goods, services and production chains, to make a significant contribution to the transition to a low-carbon and circular economy.
 The nature and rigour of our selection has resulted in our TIC(1) fund being one of the few high-yield products to have obtained an SRI label.
+We finance companies whose circular economy and CO_2 emission reduction initiatives have the potential to help transition our ecosystem to a more climate-friendly model."
 Tikehau Impact Credit(1)